 2. iShares Global Infrastructure ETF

-According to the fund's literature, the iShares Global Infrastructure ETF invests in transportation, communications, water, electricity services, and other infrastructure stocks worldwide.
-However, the fund doesn't appear to have significant communications holdings.
-About 42% of its holdings are in utility stocks, 37% in transportation stocks, and 21% in energy.
+According to the fund's literature, the iShares Global Infrastructure ETF (IGF 0.09%) invests in transportation, communications, water, electricity, and other infrastructure-related stocks worldwide.
+About 42% of its holdings are in transportation stocks, 40% in utility stocks, and 18% in energy stocks.

 The ETF is global in scale.
-Only 43% of its 98 holdings are in the U.S. and 8% in Canada; the rest are outside North America.
+Only 39% of its 74 holdings are located in the U.S., and 7% are in Canada; the rest are outside North America.
 A quick look at its largest holdings demonstrates its international flavor:

-The ETF's expense ratio of 0.42% is slightly less than the other two ETFs discussed here.
-Its exposure to traditionally high-yielding core infrastructure companies helps give it a dividend yield of 3.5%, the highest of the three.
+The ETF's expense ratio of 0.42% is slightly lower than that of the other two ETFs discussed here.
+Its exposure to traditionally high-yielding core infrastructure companies helps give it a dividend yield of 3%, the highest of the three.

 The overarching theme of the ETF is to give investors exposure to the megatrend of urbanization and the need to build supporting infrastructure.
 Consequently, airports, ports, energy, and utilities (electric, water, gas, and renewable energy) are vital investments for the ETF.